abu-rayyan/Tutorials/README.md

 # Tutorials
-This repo will have tutorials related to NLP, Computer vision, and predictive analytics.
+This repo will have tutorials related to Python, NLP, Computer vision, and predictive analytics.
-We will start with basics of PyTorch and will move towards advance projects.